hiveot/idprov-standard/docs/idprov-protocol.md

 The provisioning request MUST contain the following information:
 * The deviceID of the device being provisioned.
 This ID MUST be unique within the service.
-* The device public key in PEM format.
-This is used to generate the device certificate.
-The corresponding private key and generated certificate are needed in mutual authentication so only the owner of the private key can use the certificate to connect to the servers.
+* The device public key in PEM format, used to generate the device certificate.
 * The device IP address at the time of the request.
 Used for logging and verification.
 * The device MAC address at the time of the request.
 Used for logging and verification.
-* oobhash is the hash of the OOB secret.
-It is intended to show the server the client has the OOB secret without exposing the secret.
+* signature is the base64 of the HMAC function of the message and the OOB secret.
+This field is not needed if the client uses a valid certificate.
-* oobHashAlg contains the hashing algorithm used.
-Argon2id is currently recommended.

-Once the server has accepted the request and issue a certificate, the OOB secret is removed.
+Once the server has accepted the request and issues a certificate, the OOB secret is removed.
 Any further provisioning attempts will be treated as if no OOB is known.
 This adds a time window constraints in which provisioning is accepted for the device.

 ```http
 > HTTP POST https://server:port/idprov/provreq